NFC North roundtable: Biggest offseason addition for each team in 2023

 This is a little bit unconventional since it’s not a player, but watching the Vikings defense last season was a massive drag.
 They finished 31st in total defense in 2022 and had to win 11 one-score games to get 13 wins.
 They also got blown out by at least 11 points in each of their four regular season losses.
 Ed Donatell implemented the Vic Fangio-style defense, but ran it incredibly poorly which led to his exit.

 The addition of Flores represents a massive shift from a conservative zone defense to a hyper aggressive scheme based upon both man coverage and man-match zone concepts.
-His experience under Bill Belichick and having crossed paths with head coach Kevin O’Connell will bring the Vikings defense an upgrade regardless of hwo is on the field.
+His experience under Bill Belichick and having crossed paths with head coach Kevin O’Connell will bring the Vikings defense an upgrade regardless of who is on the field. – Tyler Forness, Vikings Wire